jordanbuschman/coen161_final/README.md

 javascript.js: Also, self-explanatory.
 All of the JavaScript for the website.

-index.php: PHP version of index.html that supports login and logout for username.
+index.php: Homepage for the website.
+Supports logging in/out and registering.

 shop.php: The KidzCamp shop.